colm-brandon-ul/cdb-sdk-gen/README.md

 If you wish to contribute to this project, please follow the standard GitHub workflow: fork the repository, create a new branch, make your changes, and submit a pull request.

----

-Please review the draft and let me know if any changes are needed.